BenTMatthews/SpoonCMS/README.md

 ```

-The routes, actions, and controllers are customizable like any other.
-And then we can generate a controller like so:
+And then we can generate a controller to handle admin requests like so with whatever Auth attribute you like:

 ```
 using Microsoft.AspNetCore.Mvc;